Pioneer Natural Resources to Post Q3 2021 Earnings of $3.59 Per Share, Truist Securiti Forecasts (NYSE:PXD)

 Pioneer Natural Resources (NYSE:PXD) last issued its quarterly earnings results on Tuesday, May 4th.
-The oil and gas development company reported $1.77 earnings per share for the quarter, topping the consensus estimate of $1.42 by $0.35.
-Pioneer Natural Resources had a positive return on equity of 4.10% and a negative net margin of 6.97%.
-The business had revenue of $2.44 billion during the quarter, compared to the consensus estimate of $2.35 billion.
-During the same quarter last year, the company earned $1.15 earnings per share.
-The company’s quarterly revenue was up 8.1% on a year-over-year basis.
+The oil and gas development company reported $1.77 EPS for the quarter, topping the consensus estimate of $1.42 by $0.35.
+Pioneer Natural Resources had a negative net margin of 6.97% and a positive return on equity of 4.10%.
+The firm had revenue of $2.44 billion during the quarter, compared to analyst estimates of $2.35 billion.
+During the same quarter in the prior year, the business posted $1.15 earnings per share.
+Pioneer Natural Resources’s revenue for the quarter was up 8.1% compared to the same quarter last year.

 The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 14th.
 Shareholders of record on Wednesday, June 30th will be paid a dividend of $0.56 per share.
-This represents a $2.24 dividend on an annualized basis and a yield of 1.34%.
 The ex-dividend date is Tuesday, June 29th.
-Pioneer Natural Resources’s dividend payout ratio (DPR) is currently 136.59%.
+This represents a $2.24 dividend on an annualized basis and a yield of 1.39%.
+Pioneer Natural Resources’s dividend payout ratio (DPR) is 136.59%.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in PXD.
-Vantage Consulting Group Inc acquired a new position in Pioneer Natural Resources during the fourth quarter worth $26,000.
-Childress Capital Advisors LLC acquired a new position in Pioneer Natural Resources during the fourth quarter worth $28,000.
-Contravisory Investment Management Inc. acquired a new position in Pioneer Natural Resources during the first quarter worth $28,000.
-Essex Investment Management Co.
-LLC acquired a new position in Pioneer Natural Resources during the first quarter worth $30,000.
-Finally, Parkside Financial Bank & Trust boosted its stake in Pioneer Natural Resources by 82.6% during the first quarter.
-Parkside Financial Bank & Trust now owns 199 shares of the oil and gas development company’s stock worth $32,000 after buying an additional 90 shares during the last quarter.
-79.80% of the stock is currently owned by institutional investors.
+Several institutional investors have recently bought and sold shares of the company.
+Redhawk Wealth Advisors Inc. lifted its position in shares of Pioneer Natural Resources by 1.7% in the 1st quarter.
+Redhawk Wealth Advisors Inc. now owns 3,540 shares of the oil and gas development company’s stock worth $562,000 after buying an additional 60 shares during the last quarter.
+Advisor Partners LLC lifted its position in shares of Pioneer Natural Resources by 1.8% in the 1st quarter.
+Advisor Partners LLC now owns 3,784 shares of the oil and gas development company’s stock worth $601,000 after buying an additional 67 shares during the last quarter.
+CX Institutional lifted its position in shares of Pioneer Natural Resources by 37.8% in the 1st quarter.
+CX Institutional now owns 255 shares of the oil and gas development company’s stock worth $40,000 after buying an additional 70 shares during the last quarter.
+Canandaigua National Corp increased its holdings in shares of Pioneer Natural Resources by 3.4% in the 1st quarter.
+Canandaigua National Corp now owns 2,285 shares of the oil and gas development company’s stock worth $363,000 after acquiring an additional 75 shares during the period.
+Finally, Allworth Financial LP increased its holdings in shares of Pioneer Natural Resources by 8.4% in the 1st quarter.
+Allworth Financial LP now owns 1,074 shares of the oil and gas development company’s stock worth $171,000 after acquiring an additional 83 shares during the period.
+Institutional investors own 79.80% of the company’s stock.

 Pioneer Natural Resources Company Profile